 Preparing for the unexpected, financially, is something all responsible adults need to do.
-Otherwise, you might just end up back on your mother's couch.
+Otherwise, your next financial emergency might put you back on your mother's couch.

 Did you know that 40% of Americans are one $400 unexpected financial emergency away from either going into debt, having to eat ramen noodles until their next payday, or having to sleep on their mother's couch?